CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 * Employee-created objectives shall be treated as quarterly planning, work expectation, achievement context, and supporting evidence only.

-* Employee-created objectives shall not carry scoring weightage, rating, marks, weighted score, target value, or target date.
+* Employee-created objectives shall not carry scoring weightage, rating, marks, weighted score, target value, or target date by default.

-* Employee-created objectives shall not directly participate in marks, weighted score, quarter score, or final score calculation.
+* Employee-created objectives shall not directly participate in marks, weighted score, term score, or final score calculation unless the assigned template explicitly enables scoreable employee-created objectives and the manager assigns approved weightage during approval.

 * Employee-created objectives shall not require separate target date capture because the objective is linked to the applicable quarter or assessment term.
 The objective period shall be derived from the configured quarter or assessment term dates.

-* Employee-created objectives shall require manager approval before they become part of the approved quarter objective plan.
-Once approved, they shall be available to the manager during quarterly review as review context only.
+* Employee-created objectives shall require manager approval before they become part of the approved term objective plan.
+Once approved, they shall be available to the manager during review as context and, where enabled by template policy, as scoreable review items.

 ### FR-EMP-03: Objective Submission